zaisid/Data4380_LLM/README.md

-# Countinng Shapes
+# Counting Shapes with LLMs

-* This repository holds an attempt to apply fine tuning techniques a large language model (LLM) and test/improve its ability to "count" shapes in an image.
+This repository holds an attempt to apply fine tuning techniques a large language model (LLM) and test/improve its ability to "count" shapes in an image.

 ## Overview